Palestinian Tatreez Resource Archive

 A Sampling of Etsy Sellers:

-- Sawsan, The Peace Center for Palestinian Heritage in Al-Eizariya, Palestine.
+• Sawsan, The Peace Center for Palestinian Heritage in Al-Eizariya, Palestine.
 Handmade by Palestinian Women – Entrepreneurship Program for Women.
-(On website and on Etsy.)
+Find them on the website www.phc.ps and at their Etsy shop named: "BedouinHeritage" (located in Bethany, Palestine).

-There are many more Palestinian Tatreez artists, groups, collectives, stitching circles, informative websites, and online stores that have quality, beautiful merchandise.
-Feel free to explore, while remembering to make sure that your purchases are supporting Indigenous Palestinian artists, causes and/or organizations.
+There are many more Palestinian Tatreez artists, groups, collectives, stitching circles, informative websites, and online stores that have quality merchandise.
+Please explore, while remembering to make sure that your purchases are supporting Indigenous Palestinian artists, causes and/or organizations.
+Also, you may want to ask if the items are hand-stitched or sewn by a machine.
+Often sellers consider "handmade" to include "the hand that guides the embroidery machine."
+Either way, please make sure that the items is made by a Palestinian (living in Palestine or in exile) and/or purchased from a Palestinian company.

 Podcast: